aploese/spsw/README.md

 # SPSW Serial Port Socket Wrapper

 Access the serial device like UART, usb to serial converter or even a TCP bridge to an serial device on a different machine.
+It implements ByteChannel and InterruptableChannel so any IO-operation can be interruped with ioThread.interrupt().
+This results then in an ClosedByInterruptException.
+Where ioTread is the thread that handles the IO.
+Any read operations are synchronized as well as all write operations.
+Closing an socket with pending IO operations will unblock said operations ant throw an AsynchonousCloseException

 ## Maven Dependencies